Thermodynamic formalism for correspondences: Introduction

-To the best of our knowledge, the studies on correspondences originated from dealing with ill-posed problems (for partial differential equations) in the sense of J.~Hadamard \cite{Ha02}.
+Studies on correspondences\footnote{There are notions in the literature related to correspondences, such as upper semi-continuous set-valued functions in \cite{KT17}, set-valued maps in \cite{RT18}, and closed relations in \cite{MA99}.
+Our notion of correspondence coincides with the first one but differs slightly from the other two.} date back to investigations on the ill-posed problems (for partial differential equations) in the sense of {\ifFirstInitial J.~\fi}Hadamard \cite{Ha02}.
 Here, by ill-posed problems, we mean that the existence of a solution or the uniqueness of the solution fails for some choice of data.
-This was indeed noticed during the first three decades of the 20th century by founders of ``Functional Calculus'', such as P.~Painlev\'{e}, F.~Hausdorff, G.~Bouligand, and K.~Kuratowski to quote only a few.
-In his remarkable book Topologie \cite{Ku66}, K.~Kuratowski gave set-valued maps their proper status.
+This was indeed noticed during the first three decades of the 20th century by founders of ``Functional Calculus'', such as {\ifFirstInitial P.~\fi}Painlev\'{e}, {\ifFirstInitial F.~\fi}Hausdorff, {\ifFirstInitial G.~\fi}Bouligand, and {\ifFirstInitial K.~\fi}Kuratowski to quote only a few.
+In his remarkable book \emph{Topologie} \cite{Ku58}, {\ifFirstInitial K.~\fi}Kuratowski gave set-valued maps their proper status.
 Since then, the study of correspondences (known as set-valued analysis) has been increasing rapidly.
-Many fundamental concepts of single-valued analysis such as limits, differentiation, integral, and fixed point theorems have been adapted to the set-valued realm; see the monograph \cite{set valued analysis} and references therein.
+Many fundamental concepts of single-valued analysis, such as limits, differentiation, integral, and fixed point theorems have been adapted to the set-valued realm; see the monograph \cite{AF90} and references therein.

 Other than general correspondences, the study of holomorphic and anti-holomorphic correspondences attracts its independent interests in complex dynamics.